Shweta-Tech-creator/Shweta-Tech-creator/README.md

 ## 🌟 About Me

 Hi!
 I’m **Sweta Kadam**, a passionate learner driven by curiosity and a love for building user-friendly digital experiences.
-As a **B.Tech First-Year Student**, I'm blending creativity with code to build intuitive, responsive websites and applications.
+As a **B.Tech Second-Year Student**, I'm blending creativity with code to build intuitive, responsive websites and applications.

 - 🔭 Actively building projects that challenge my understanding and hone my practical skills.
 - 💡 Deepening my passion for **Responsive Design** and creating seamless **User Experiences**.